10 Best Wings Exercises (With Workout Plan)

 2. Lean forward and place one knee and the same-side hand on the bench.

-3. Your back should be parallel to the floor, and the other foot should be firmly planted on the ground.
+3. Your back should be parallel to the ground, and your other foot should be planted on the ground.

 4. With the free hand, grab the dumbbell with a neutral grip.